juliaolivieri/COMP_162_2024/lecture18/classwork18.md

 ### Exercises

-1. What is your current understanding of the term “machine learning”?
+1. **(CW) What is your current understanding of the term “machine learning”?**
-1. If a machine learning task involves predicting the percentage of a student's score in an exam, which type of task is it?
+1. **(CW) If a machine learning task involves predicting the percentage of a student's score in an exam, which type of task is it?**
    * Regression
    * Classification
-1. If a machine learning task involves predicting whether a customer will make a purchase or not, which type of task is it?
+1. **(CW) If a machine learning task involves predicting whether a customer will make a purchase or not, which type of task is it?**
    * Regression
    * Classification
-1. If a machine learning task involves predicting a person's age based on their social media usage, given a dataset with ages and corresponding social media usage data, which type of learning is it?
+1. **(CW) If a machine learning task involves predicting a person's age based on their social media usage, given a dataset with ages and corresponding social media usage data, which type of learning is it?**
    * Supervised learning
    * Unsupervised learning
-1. If a machine learning task involves grouping similar news articles together without prior knowledge of their categories, which type of learning is it?
+1. **(CW) If a machine learning task involves grouping similar news articles together without prior knowledge of their categories, which type of learning is it?**
    * Supervised learning
    * Unsupervised learning